CU's PREP TRACK

-The prep courses contain the exact resources your DECA competitors need to do their best at competition!
-Courses have tips and strategies that also help competitors separate themselves from the crowd!
+The PREP Track courses contain the exact resources competitors need to do their best at competition!
+Courses have tips and strategies to help competitors separate themselves from the crowd!

-- There are dozens of role play examples, along with lessons containing executive insights, industry jargon, and more that cover each industry's role playing event's to help a student assume the role they are given in the Principles, Individual Series, and Team Decision Making Events.
+- There are dozens of role play examples, along with lessons containing executive insights, industry jargon, core terms and more that cover each industry's role playing event's to help a student assume the role they are given in the Principles, Individual Series, and Team Decision Making Events, as well as a growing list of FBLA's role playing events.

 - Exam Prep courses contain pre- and post-quizzes, glossaries, lessons, study quizzes, and 25-50-75-100-question practice exams that are both un-timed and timed for authentic practice!
-These activities are based on the specific instructional areas and their key performance indicators on which all DECA exams are based.
+These activities are based on the specific instructional areas, key performance indicators and competency lists on which all exams are based.

 - Written event courses are created with assignments that walk students through all necessary steps of putting together a solid paper and presentation.